danavery/attention-encodings/README.md

 The conventional descriptions of transformer architecture suggest that later token encodings have a direct and specific relationship to their original tokens, gradually transforming into more abstract or generalized concepts.
 This holds true for the most part in this analysis—but there are some intriguing exceptions.

-There are two ways to think of "distance" in this analysis:
+There are two ways to think of "similarity" in this analysis:

 1. Similarity Ranking: The number of vocabulary tokens that are closer to the token's current encoding at a particular layer than to the original token embedding.
-2. Distance: The measured cosine or Euclidean distance between the token's current encoding at a particular layer and the original token embedding.
+2. Similarity: The measured cosine similarity between the token's current encoding at a particular layer and the original token embedding.

 In the first case, "context" words, which have more inherent "meaning" and are more likely to be related to other words in the sequence, appear to deviate significantly from their original embeddings.
 There are more original vocabulary tokens between their current location and their original one.
 This implies that they are conceptually drifting far from their initial representations.
 In contrast, function words, like "and" or "the," remain much closer to their original embedding rankings, implying that the attention mechanism alters their meaning minimally.

-However, in the case of explicit distance from their original embeddings, the differences are much smaller.
-The context words still have a higher distance than the function words, but the difference is not as stark.
-This implies that the "context" words are in a denser region of the encoding space than the function words, so their relative meaning changes much faster per unit of distance--they're moving through and past many other vocabulary tokens
+However, in the case of explicit similarity to their original embeddings, the differences are much smaller.
+The context words still have a lower similarity than the function words, but the difference is not as stark.
+This implies that the "context" words are in a denser region of the encoding space than the function words, so their relative meaning changes much faster per unit of similarity--they're moving through and past many other vocabulary tokens

 Interestingly, there's a strange shift that happens in layer 5.
-The context words don't move much at all in the rankings against their original embeddings, but the function words make large jumps.
+The context words don't move much at all in the similarity rankings against their original embeddings, but the function words make large jumps.
 Then, by layer 6, the function words revert back to their original rankings, while the context words stay roughly where they are.
 What's going on here?
 Is this just an artifact of this particular RoBERTa model, or does it say something deeper about how the attention mechanism works?
 Is there some sort of realignment happening in the encoding space that's causing this, and why does it only affect function words?

 Also, layer 11, the final layer, is actually where the function and context words diverge the most their behavior.
 The context words take huge downwards jumps in the similarity rankings, and the function words stay roughly where they are.
 That layer appears to be doing more work at determining "meaning" than any of the previous layers, apart from the strange layer 5.